KamilCoder/xyz_TWO/docs/2_Run_it.md

 git clone https://github.com/KamilCoder/Fast_Cezar.git
 ```

-then go inside xyz_TWO directory like this:
+then go inside Fast_Cezar directory like this:

 ```
-cd xyz_TWO
+cd Fast_Cezar
 ```

 and run app like this: